theisof/coop-trolley/README.md

 The Coop Trolley supply internal and external partners with Coop agnostic frontend tools to speed up development and improve reusability.

 The packages of this repo are available as npm modules and should be installed from there.
+See [Coop's npm profile](https://www.npmjs.com/org/coop) for full list of components.

 Packages can be included as React components or stylesheets only.
 More info on this to come...

 ### Running locally with Storybook